11 Things to do in Rome

 Look both Ways

 Rome’s traffic was not quite as bad as I thought it would be, but it still takes a bit of precaution before crossing the street.
 If you experienced Hanoi traffic before, Rome should be a breeze.
-Enjoy Rome on your next trip to Italy, but make sure you survive long enough to bring back your off-duty gladiator pictures back to your friends.
+Enjoy Rome on your next trip to Italy, but make sure you survive long enough to bring your off-duty gladiator pictures back to your friends.